Walk Across Maryland (WAM-32)

 One thing led to a bunch of other things, and it turns out that lots of people enjoyed coming on the hike.
 Mensans and friends have joined together, covering the same ground every year, for 30 years now.

 Karen and I have done the hike every year.
 Each of our four kids grew up with the AT hike as a tradition every spring.
 Another hiker, who has also done the walk every year, got married, moved to California, had a daughter...and he and his family have also walked across Maryland every year.
-The daughter is a Stanford grad student, and she's hiked the WAM every year of her life (although she was carried for most or all of a few early years).
+Their daughter has a masters degree from Stanford, and she's hiked the WAM every year of her life (although she was carried for most or all of a few early years).

 Here's some of what you need to know: